advance100/doc_webpack/node.js-api.md

 Return information as json object

-You can specify the whished information by the `options` argument: (Boolean)
+You can specify the information by the `options` argument: (Boolean)

 `options.hash` add the hash of the compilation